hcydlee/Vanilla-Macros/Rogue/Rotation-twow.md

 # New Turtle WoW Rogue Rotation Macros.
-## To Fit Turtle WOW, Superise Attack if possible. if 3+ CPs, and SliceDice >1, without SA, then eviscerate.
+## Superise Attack if possible.
 If target's target is player, cast Ghostly Strike.
 If Blade Flurry, and energy low, use Tea, use Juju Flurry and trinket.
-Low health, use healthstone, tea with sugar, healing potion, whipper root tuber accordingly.
+Low health, use healthstone,healing potion, tea with sugar,  whipper root tuber accordingly.

 ```
 /run SnD=false for i=0,31,1 do db=UnitBuff("player",i) if(db~=nil and string.find(db,"SliceDice")) then SnD=true end end